 In February 2018, the FASB issued ASU No. 2018-02, Income Statement - Reporting Comprehensive Income (Topic 220) Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income, which will allow a reclassification from accumulated other comprehensive income to retained earnings for the tax effects resulting from the Tax Cuts and Jobs Act (Tax Reform Act) that are stranded in accumulated other comprehensive income.
 This standard also requires certain disclosures about stranded tax effects.
 ASU No. 2018-02, however, does not change the underlying guidance that requires that the effect of a change in tax laws or rates be included in income from continuing operations.
-ASU No. 2018-02 will be effective for the Company's fiscal year 2020, with the option for early adoption at any time prior to the effective date.
-It must be applied either in the period of adoption or retrospectively to each period in which the effect of the change in the U.S. federal corporate income tax rate in the Tax Reform Act is recognized.
-The Company is currently assessing the impact this new accounting guidance will have on its consolidated financial statements.
+ASU No. 2018-02 was adopted by the Company commencing with first quarter of the Company's fiscal year 2020, and it did not have any impact on its consolidated financial statements.